Inspector Ghote Goes by Train: Major themes

-In the first half of the novel the main theme is one of suspense and doubt as Ghote alternately becomes increasingly certain and uncertain about the real identity of A. K. Bannerjee.
-In the second half the novel focuses on the difference between laws and morality as Ghote and Bhattacharya argue about the morality of the latter's crimes as opposed to their legality.
+In the first half of the novel, the main theme is suspense and doubt as Ghote alternately becomes increasingly certain and uncertain about A. K. Bannerjee's real identity.
+In the second half, the novel focuses on the difference between laws and morality as Ghote and Bhattacharya argue about the morality of the latter's crimes as opposed to their legality.

 Allusions/references to other works

-On the journey to Calcutta Inspector Ghote reads The D.A.
+On the journey to Calcutta, Inspector Ghote reads The D.A.
 Breaks An Egg by Earl Stanley Gardner (pub.
 William Morrow, 1949, USA).
 The D.A.
 Breaks An Egg is the ninth and last book in the Doug Selby series of novels.
 The D. A. Breaks An Egg may be featured in Inspector Ghote Goes By Train because the preceding novel in the Inspector Ghote series was entitled Inspector Ghote Breaks An Egg.

 Keating also refers to Gardner's more successful Perry Mason series.

 The character, Red, has read and been inspired by Rudyard Kipling's novel Kim.